 Some testing tasks, such as low-level regression testing, can be labor-intensive and time-consuming if done manually.
 In addition, manual testing may not be effective enough to find some classes of errors.
 In such cases, automation can help save the time and effort of the project team.

 Once automated tests have been created, they can be run again at any time, and they run and execute quickly and accurately.
 In this way, if a frequent rerun of tests is needed, it is hard to overestimate the importance of automation to simplify project maintenance and reduce costs.
 After all, even minimal patches and code changes can cause new bugs to appear.
+You can learn all of this on our qa automation training.

 To write automated tests, a QA specialist must be able to code.
 Automated tests are complete programs just for testing.